Associate in Applied Science

 Respiratory Therapists are members of the health care team that evaluate, treat, educate, and provide care for patients with heart and lung disorders.
 They are a vital part of the lifesaving response team that handle patient emergencies.
 Respiratory Therapists treat all types of patients, ranging from the premature infant to the elderly.
 In this rewarding career, you will become an important part in the patients “Breath of Life.”

-Program Goal and Objectives
+Program Goals and Outcomes

 To prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by Registered Respiratory Therapists (RRT’s).